-Try playing the game in pairs, where both participants act the story out as it is told.
+- Play the game in pairs, where both participants act out the story as it is told.
 In this case, tell the story in the present tense and as ‘we’.
 For example, ‘We – are – climbing – a – mountain. – Look – a – giant -spider – coming – towards – us.
 Quick – run!’
 You can soon create an adventure story in this way.
 You can also use the one word at a time technique to create characters made up of two or more people – great fun for interview scenes!